cjlaserna/vibecheckbot/README.md

 ` $vibekick @user ` Kicks a user depending on a vibe check.
 This command is only for comedic purposes and not very practical.
 Returns an error if mentions are left blank.

 ### ❔ Help
-` $vibehelp ` Brings up a list of vibe check bot commands ( This command has several 'sub commands' visible when called )
+` $help ` Brings up a list of vibe check bot commands ( This command has several 'sub commands' visible when called )

 ### ✔️ Checks
 ` $vibecheckonline ` Vibe checks a user from a list of online users.\